himanshub16/himanshub16.github.io/about.md

 I love [writing software](https://github.com/himanshub16), mostly backend and data-pipeline stuff.

-I am student at [IIIT-Allahabad](https://iiita.ac.in) studying Bachelors in IT and Masters in Robotics.
+I am a student at [IIIT-Allahabad](https://iiita.ac.in) studying Bachelors in IT and Masters in Robotics (dual degree course).
 I am expected to graduate by 2020.

 I go by the name [**himanshub16**](https://google.com/search?q=himanshub16) on the web.